3x-haust/Python_Ezy_API/README.md

 #### Setup

 Setting up a new project with [Ezy API CLI](#cli-overview) is very simple.
-If you have [pip](https://pypi.org/project/pip/) installed, you can create a new Ezy API project using the following command in your OS terminal:
+If you have [pip](https://pypi.org/project/pip/) installed, you can create a new Ezy API project using the following commands in your OS terminal.

 ```bash
 $ pip install ezyapi
 $ ezy new project-name
 ```

-A `project-name` directory will be created, along with main.py and CLI configuration files.
+The `project-name` directory is created, and main.py and cli configuration files are generated.

 The basic structure of the project is as follows:
 ```